Home » Pest Library » Bed Bugs » “Breakfast, Lunch, and Dinner” Sign

 “[Bed bugs] often will stay on blanks, quilts, or sheets against the skin of a person,” he says, “and that edge is a straight line.”

 As for why bites often appear in small clusters, it’s usually not what people think.
-Bed bugs typically latch onto one spot while feeding.
+Rather than biting multiple times, bed bugs typically latch onto one spot while feeding.
 “Once they start, they’re in the right spot.
 They don’t pull out until they’re totally done and engorged,” says Lou.

-If a bed bug is interrupted by sudden movement, it might reposition nearby to continue feeding.
-However, most instances of multiple bites are due to several bed bugs feeding at the same time.
+Other times, multiple bite marks are due to several bed bugs feeding at the same time.
 The cues that bed bugs follow to find exposed areas of skin—warmth, moisture, carbon dioxide—are likely to attract more than just one.

 “It just might be coincidental that one to four or so bed bugs have liked the spot they got to and all start feeding in the same area.”